$3-2-1$ foliations for Reeb flows on the tight 3-sphere

 \section{Abstract}

 We study the existence of $3-2-1$ foliations adapted to Reeb flows on the tight $3$-sphere.
 These foliations admit precisely three binding orbits whose Conley-Zehnder indices are $3$, $2$, and $1$, respectively.
 All regular leaves are disks and annuli asymptotic to the binding orbits.
 Our main results provide sufficient conditions for the existence of $3-2-1$ foliations with prescribed binding orbits.
-We also exhibit concrete Hamiltonians in $\R^4$ admitting $3-2-1$ foliations when restricted to suitable energy levels.
+We also exhibit a concrete Hamiltonian on $\R^4$ admitting $3-2-1$ foliations when restricted to suitable energy levels.